 Then we began to sing.
 It was a tune that was likely sung in these halls before the Russian Revolution (before this synagogue was shut down) as it came from Medzhybizh, a village only eighty-five kilometers to the west, a few hundred years ago.
 It was a Baal Shem Tov niggun.
 It was the medicine we needed.
 It may have been the medicine the walls of this old synagogue were craving.

-That night we gathered on the patio of our hostel, with some of our hostel neighbors and Natasha (the hostel manager) who had never previously observed, but were interested in bringing in Shabbat with us.
-Natasha informed us, as we were setting up, that the hostel use to be an apartment building owned and rented by Jews.
+That night we gathered on the patio of our hostel with some of the other hostel guests and Natasha, the hostel manager.
+Though they had never observed it before, they were interested in welcoming the Shabbat with us.
+Natasha informed us, as we were setting out the candles, wine, and challah, that the hostel use to be an apartment building owned and rented by Jews.
 Throughout most of its history, it was a home for the old shtetl Jews of Zhmerynka.
 Daniel and I realized that this would not be the first Shabbat to be honored in this building.
-It felt good, the kind of good that makes your heart smile wide, to be bringing it back to this home together.
+It felt good, the kind of good that makes your heart smile, to be bringing it back to this home together.

 Then we all sat down to begin the service.
 Leonyd led us in the Shabbat blessings.
 It was a brief service.
 My experience in the places in Ukraine that still have some Jewish presence is that in the non-Chasidic communities, the services are more about gathering community for meals together than they are about praying and praising together.
 We made quick blessings over the wine and bread.
 Then we dug into the meal and conversation.
-Daniel doesn’t speak Russian, so I played translator, relaying questions and answers, facilitating cultural exchange.
+Daniel doesn’t speak Russian, so I translated, relaying questions and answers between him and the local congregants.

 Daniel led the next one.
-Another juicy niggun dripping with Shabbat ecstasy (I can’t remember the name).
+Another juicy niggun dripping with Shabbat ecstasy.
 Then Leonyd led one that I’ve heard only in Ukraine.
 Another one of the congregants led one.
 Then we broke out into Shabbat Shalom.
-Daniel and I sang other nigguns we learned from our community back in California.
-The musical energy kept flowing.
+Daniel and I sang other niggunim we learned in our community back in California.
+The ecstatic musical energy kept flowing.

 There was an older tune wanting to be sung.
 It was beckoning from within.
 From the walls, from the floor and the earth below it, from the past that my roots inextricably link me with.
 I asked Leonyd and the congregants if they knew who the Baal Shem Tov was.

 “Of course,” they replied.
-They travelled together as a community to his grave site in Medzhybizh about a year ago.
+They traveled together as a community to his grave site in Medzhybizh about a year ago.

 “Then perhaps you know this one,” I said.
 I turned to Daniel.
-He gave me a nod, and we began singing it together.
+He gave me a nod and we began singing it together.
 The tune we had sung the day before in the halls of the synagogue turned apartment building.
-The tune that had likely been sung in these halls as well before this synagogue we were in was shut down during Soviet times.
+The tune that had likely been sung in these halls as well before this synagogue had been shut down by the Soviets.

 It turned out the congregants weren’t actually familiar with it.
 The tune had been lost here in Zhmerynka.
 We were bringing it back from halfway across the world where we had learned it.
 The congregants once again joined in after a couple of rounds.
 The ancestors were with us.
 Clapping with us.
 Singing with us.
 Dancing around the room.
 This was their tune.